haopham1705/haopham1705/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

-I am a Frontend Developer with 1+ years of experience in Web and Mobile developer.
+I am a Frontend Developer.
-- Over 1 year of experience in programming.
+- About 3 years of experience in programming.
 - Have a passion for working in technology.
-- Understanding build Frontend technology web application development.
+- Understanding build Frontend technology application development for web and mobile.

 </details>